hkchengrex/STCN/README.md

 ### Notations

-FPS is amortized, computed as total processing time / total number of frames irrespective of the number of objects, aka multi-object FPS, and measured on an RTX 2080 Ti with IO time excluded.
+- FPS is amortized, computed as total processing time / total number of frames irrespective of the number of objects, aka multi-object FPS, and measured on an RTX 2080 Ti with IO time excluded.
-We also provide inference speed when Automatic Mixed Precision (AMP) is used.
-We noticed that the performance is almost identical.
+- We also provide inference speed when Automatic Mixed Precision (AMP) is used -- the performance is almost identical.
 Speed in the paper are measured without AMP.
-All evaluations are done in 480p resolution.
-FPS for test-dev is measured on the validation set under the same memory setting for consistency.
+- All evaluations are done in the 480p resolution.
+FPS for test-dev is measured on the validation set under the same memory setting (every third frame as memory) for consistency.

 **[[Precomputed outputs - Google Drive]](https://drive.google.com/drive/folders/1V4wslwiGaFHwq09k019tXU1HpG-kODnZ?usp=sharing)**